CE384/Flitel/README.md

-# Airline-Hotel Reservation System
+# Flight-Hotel Reservation System
-Implementation of an Airline-Hotel Reservation System using Flask and PostgreSQL.
+Implementation of an Flight-Hotel Reservation System using Flask and PostgreSQL.

 Database Course Final Project